DSheirer/sdrtrunk/README.md

 If you're interested in modifying and/or compiling the source code, please follow these instructions to use gradle to compile the code.

 ## Build the project
 sdrtrunk uses the gradle build system.
-This requires **OpenJDK 17** or higher installed on your local compuber.
+This requires **OpenJDK 17** or higher installed on your local computer.

 ### OpenJDK
 There are many vendors producing OpenJDK distributions.
 A few that I use are: